styvon/cPCG/README.md

 devtools::install_github("styvon/cPCG")
 ```

-**NOTE**: OSX users will need to install `OpenMP` in order to compile the package.
+**NOTE**: Mac OSX users will need to install `OpenMP` in order to compile the package.
 Check [here](http://thecoatlessprofessor.com/programming/openmp-in-r-on-os-x/) for a solution.

 # Functions